knix008/LVGL/Qwerty/README.md

 This will:
 - Check for and install required build tools (gcc, make, pkg-config)
-- Install SDL2 development libraries if missing
+- Install SDL2 and FreeType development libraries if missing
 - Clone LVGL v9.2 into the project directory
+- Build LVGL as a static library (`lvgl/build/liblvgl.a`)
 - Verify lv_conf.h configuration

 ### 2. Build the Application